vegrimftw/AutoPlant/README.md

      timer value,   write this: timer xy

      trigger value, write this: trigger xy

-     xy = number, then press ENTER button to send the command.
+     ..then press ENTER button to send the command.
 For example: "trigger 45"

      The pump can also be started the same way, simply write this:
      "pump on" or "pump off"